asticode/js-toolbox/README.md

-`js-toolbox` is a set of components and methods to ease developments in JS and avoid duplication.
+`js-toolbox` is a set of components and methods to ease HTML/CSS/JS developments.

 # Astiloader